enqueuezero/site/architecture/apscheduler.md

 Executors run the jobs.
 They manage the life cycles of jobs.
 By default, you can use thread or process as executors.

+## Framework Over Utility

+It's an intended design goal to make APScheduler a cross-platform, cross-application scheduler framework, rather than a daemon or service itself.
+It's meant to reside in an existing application.

+You can, of course, run APScheduler BlockingScheduler only and let it as a dedicated background service.
+But APScheduler always allows you to co-exist the job scheduling with you applications.

+The good part is it can extend itself to almost any use cases.
+The downside is that it needs you to do more development work.

+## Time Is of the Essence

+Although the scheduler is all about executing the job at a specific time, it doesn't guarantee the job will be executed definitely.
+Two factors may change the result:

+* **Current running job numbers**.
+* **Current system load**.

+If the system load is high, the scheduler process doesn't get enough CPU resource and thus some jobs don't get a chance to be triggered.
+It's recommended not to put CPU-bound operations at the same machine of where APScheduler is running.

+Or you have a fixed number of thread pool workers; when there are too many jobs firing at the same time, some jobs have to wait.
+It's similar to the case of queueing-up.
+It's recommended measuring the number and the latency of the scheduled jobs in the production.
+Scale up the machine or distribute jobs to different machines when the load gets high.

+Besides, the operating system does not guarantee it suspends the process exactly the same amount of time specified by `timeout`.
+[4]

 ## Executor Models

-There are two primary models of how scheduler schedules jobs in APScheduler.
+Internally, there are two primary models of how scheduler schedules jobs in APScheduler.
+You don't necessary need to know how it works in order to use.
+Despite of the different implementations, they have same interface and provide same functionality.

-In below two models, the scheduler internal method `process_jobs` trigger jobs and return seconds to sleep.
-The other function `sleep` or `run_after_timeout` would idle the scheduler for a few seconds.
+The scheduler has a method `process_jobs` triggerring jobs and returning how many seconds to sleep.

+The other function `sleep` or `run_after_timeout` will idle the scheduler for a few seconds.

 ### Sleep-Process Model

-The sleep-process model is implemented in an infinite loop of sleeping and job processing.
+The sleep-process model is implemented as a while-loop of sleeping and job processing.
+Below is a pseudo code of how it works.

 ```python
 wait_seconds = DEFAULT